samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 });
 ```

 Both endpoints introduce only two changes.
-First, both of them declare that they want to use `checkJwt`, which make them unavailable to unauthenticated users.
+First, both of them declare that they want to use `checkJwt`, which makes them unavailable to unauthenticated users.
 Second, both add a new property called `author` on questions and answers.
 These new properties receive the name (`req.user.name`) of the users issuing requests.

 With these changes in place, you can start your backend API again (`node src`) and start refactoring your React application.

 > **Note:** You are not adding the `checkJwt` middleware to your GET endpoints because you want them to be publicly accessible.
 That is, you want unauthenticated users to be able to see questions and answers, but you don't want them to create new questions nor to answer existing ones.

+> **Second Note:** As your backend API is just holding data in memory, restarting it makes you lose all the questions and answers you inserted previously.
+To add new questions through `curl`, you would have to fetch an ID Token from Auth0.
+However, you can wait until you finish the whole app to add questions and answers through your app's interface.

 ### Securing your React App with Auth0